-Note that the following payments are not eligible rollover distributions: (a) qualifying "hardship" distributions, and (b) distributions required by federal law, such as required minimum distributions.
+Note that the following payments are not eligible rollover distributions for purposes of these withholding rules:

+- · Qualifying "hardship" distributions; - Distributions required by federal law, such as required minimum distributions; - Distributions from a pension-linked emergency savings account; - Eligible distributions to a domestic abuse victim; - Qualified disaster recovery distributions; - · Qualified birth or adoption distributions; and - Emergency personal expense distributions.

 See Pub.
 505 for details.
 See also Nonperiodic payments-10% withholding above.